deveshm/connormcgarr.github.io/_posts/2022-02-23-kuser-shared-data-changes-win-11.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSERREACTOS3.png" alt="">

 We can see the first five elements are as follows: `{0, PTE_READONLY, PTE_EXECUTE, PTE_EXECUTE_READ, PTE_READWRITE}`.
 From here we can confirm that indexing this array at the index of 4 will retrieve a PTE mask of `PTE_READWRITE`, which are exactly the memory permissions we would like `nt!MmWriteableSharedUserData` to assume, as we know this should be the "new mapped view" of `KUSER_SHARED_DATA`, which is writable.
-The virtual address of the PFN record associated with the “static” `KUSER_SHARED_DATA` is used in the function call.
+Recall also that the virtual address of the PFN record associated with the “static” `KUSER_SHARED_DATA` is used in the function call, via RDX.

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSER27.png" alt="">